andreiolaru-ro/FLASH-MAS/doc/deployment.md

 * for an entity (of type) A with parent P:
    * the parent can be optional
       * the optional indication for parents is used to structure the entities in two ways:
-         * determine whether an entity is in the correct context even if some entity types are missing from the context (TODO: add example)
+         * determine whether an entity is in the correct context even if some entity types are missing from the context
          * establish some hierarchy of entities that helps navigation when parsing CLI arguments
       * if the parent can be auto-added, and a sibling instance P exists, entity A will be added automatically to instance P (the one with the highest priority)
    * the parent can be mandatory
       * if the parent is mandatory, entity A must be declared inside an entity of type P (additional entities may exist between A and P in more custom deployments)
-      * if the parent must be auto-added, it is;
-      * if the parent can be auto-generated (is a property of the parent), the deployment configuration will attempt to generate a parent P (this may lead to further generation of auto-generated parents)
-      * if the parent cannot be auto-generated or auto-added (or no appropriate sibling exists), it is an error;
+      * ;
    * it is allowed to have **intermediate** entities between A and P, both in the optional and mandatory cases